top of page

 CC-2

-Originally written by Jedburgh July 2016.
+Originally written by Jedburgh in July 2016.

 Beginnings

 During WWII the U.S. Army mounted the largest battle it has ever fought.
 Against three major countries, in nearly every part of the world.
-Because the U.S. Army was so completely unprepared for the war, many ideas and techniques were created simply from scratch.
+Because the U.S. Army was so completely unprepared for the war, many ideas and techniques were simply created from scratch.
 From the idea of Parachute troops to large multi-Divisional scale Amphibious assaults, the results were unparalleled.
 During the war many different precautions were taken to help stem casualties in as many different areas as possible.
 One of these measures taken was the U.S. Army’s Chemical Corps’ outfitting of soldiers with protected clothing and equipment in the potential outbreak of large scale gas attacks as seen in the First World War.

 We will cover the U.S. Army’s effort to provide soldiers with protection for arguably one of the largest and most technically and methodically planned operations of the war, D-Day.

 The Army’s method to protect unprotected areas was to implement a special flap behind the opening of the shirt, and along the cuffs.
-Inside the trousers, an additional fabric flap was added behind the button opening.
-This would help in case of blister agent attack, and give at least minimal protection.
+Inside the trousers, a additional fabric flap was added behind the button opening.
+This would help in case of blister agent attack and give at least minimal protection.
 These uniforms were given the nomenclature “Special”.
-On the Quartermaster Corps tag located on the clothing, it will read ” SHIRT, FLANNEL, od, COAT STYLE, SPECIAL.
+On the Quartermaster Corps tag located on the clothing, it will read, ”SHIRT, FLANNEL, OD, COAT STYLE, SPECIAL".

 1.jpg